 Mangrove reforestation, afforestation and community development in Myanmar

-More than half the world’s mangrove forest cover — some 32 million hectares (~79 million acres) is already lost as a result of human activities — coastal land development, agriculture, aquaculture, and climate change.
-About half the loss has occurred in the past 50 years and most of that in the last two decades, the Mangrove Action Project highlights.
+More than half the world’s mangrove forest cover — some 32 million hectares (~79 million acres) is already lost due to human activities — coastal land development, agriculture, aquaculture, and climate change.
+About half the loss has occurred in the past 50 years, most of which in the last two decades, the Mangrove Action Project highlights.

-Mangrove trees can store up to five times as much CO2 during their lives as compared terrestrial trees, according to former WIF member Suraj Anuradha Vanniarachchy.
+Mangrove trees can store up to five times as much CO2 during their lives as compared to terrestrial trees, according to former WIF member Suraj Anuradha Vanniarachchy.
 Serving as marine breeding grounds and nurseries, they can also boost fish populations by as much as 50 percent, providing additional resources for local communities.
-That’s in addition to the storm defense, erosion and flood control, recycling of nutrients and organic waste and other ecosystem services mangroves provide, such as long-term carbon storage.
+That’s in addition to storm defense, erosion and flood control, nutrient recycling, organic waste, and other ecosystem services mangroves provide, such as long-term carbon storage.